-Being injured in a car accident causes all sorts of stress, including physical, emotional and financial stress.
+Being injured in a car accident causes all sorts of stress, including physical, emotional, and financial stress.
 Most people want to get their lives back on track as quickly as possible and put the whole ordeal behind them, even if it means taking some losses financially.
 This blog article focuses on five of the most common mistakes car crash victims make following an accident and why these mistakes can seriously decrease the value of their claims.
+While everyone would prefer to avoid car accidents, it still helps to be prepared for any possibility.
 If you have been involved in a car accident, read these carefully and do not fall into the insurance company’s trap!

 Mistake #1 – Not Calling the Police

 While it is not uncommon for one or both parties to be hesitant to get the police involved, you should always call the police after a car accident.
 In fact, reporting the accident to the police is required in certain situations.
 For example, you must report the accident if there were any injuries sustained or if the property damage to any one vehicle is greater than $1,000.

 Not only is it required by law to report the accident to police in many situations, but it is helpful to have the police document the crash in the form of an Accident Report.
 This report will make the insurance claims process much smoother as it has all of the pertinent information about the accident in one place.
 Also, an Accident Report eliminates any doubt between the parties about the exact time and location at which the accident occurred.

 Mistake #2 – Giving a Recorded Statement to the Insurance Company